souleiman/checksum_util/README.md

 checksum_util
 =========
-Various minimalistic checksum for Windows user
+Various minimalistic checksum for Windows user who don't want to use Cygwin.

 Requirements
 ------------